Weird-Ghosts/www/content/baby-ghosts/index.md

 integrating implicit solidarities, integrating supports for neurodifferences

-We’re invested in setting you up for success in every possible way.
-From experience, we’ve found that the more a studio engages with facilitators and the Gamma Space community, the better the outcome.
+We're invested in setting you up for success in every possible way.
+From experience, we've found that the more a studio engages with facilitators and the Gamma Space community, the better the outcome.
 The more we get to know and work with you, the more we can answer questions, provide high-level support,